Seafone/PFD-BLOG/README.md

 Individual Reflection/ OAL materials reflection:

 This week i have looked through the OAL material of design thinking and it helped me to be able to come up with ideas with my group.
 With this new knowledge I was able to ideate with my teammates effectively and managed to come up with an idea that we thought addressed the problem statement and was satisfactory.

+Week 3

+Team Progress:
+This week my group started the basic development of our functions and outlook.
+We also worked on completely finishing the wireframe of our entire product.
+As a result, we managed to start on our AI voice recognition system, setup our SCRUM dashboard with the different sprints.
+We brainstormed finalised ideas too.
+One idea we discussed involves integrating an AI chatbox tailored for users with autism.
+This chatbot enables users to sign up for a bank account using voice recognition, mimicking the experience of an in-person bank visit.
+This is to reduce physical bank visits for new account openings and encourage users to open accounts online.
+This innovative approach aims to streamline the process and boost online account openings.

+Individual Reflection:
+This week while discussing with the group to finalise our idea and also starting basic parts of our functions.
+I have helped out with adding the data into our data base which is needed for our login details.
+I also managed to help out by starting the fake data for yeow teik to use to train the AI model.
+All in all the pase is starting to ramp up for the assignment as we push towards completing our goals.